Iteration burndown chart: Tips for effective use

 • Historical data analysis to compare sprint data over time.

-sprint predictability
+Typo's sprint analysis and predictability engine

 Constantly improve your charts!